WMWMWMWM/WMWMWMWM/README.md

 ---

 ## 👨‍🔬 AI Research | Engineer | Innovator
 Welcome!
-I am an **AI Researcher and Engineer** with a mission to **build scalable, explainable, and responsible AI** for solutions that span multiple domains including **scientific discovery, healthcare, sports analytics, human intelligence, decision-making, and community-driven development**
+I am an **AI Researcher and Engineer** with a mission to **build scalable, explainable, and responsible AI** for solutions that span domains seeking to **enhance human understanding, achievement, and connection**

-My GitHub is a portfolio of repositories for **AI research, architecture exploration, and scalable product development**
+My GitHub is a showcase of learning repositories toward these ends as well as my own experiments on **AI research, architecture exploration, and scalable product development**

 <details>
   <summary>💡**My Goals**💡</summary>